twilightscapes/memegenes-old/src/content/posts/scarylake-filter.md

 Today, Lake remains one of the most prominent voices in the fight against election fraud.
 She continues to report on the issue and is widely regarded as a leading expert on the matter.
 Her reporting has helped to shed light on the issue and has contributed to the larger national conversation about the integrity of our elections.

-In conclusion, Kari Lake is an accomplished journalist who has become a leading voice in the fight against election fraud in Arizona.
+In conclusion, Skari Lake is an accomplished journalist who has become a leading voice in the fight against election fraud in Arizona.
 Her tireless reporting and commitment to uncovering the truth have made her a respected voice in the media and a powerful advocate for election transparency.
 Her reporting has helped to bring national attention to the issue of election fraud and has contributed to the larger conversation about the integrity of our elections.
 Lake's work serves as an example of the important role that journalists play in our democracy and demonstrates the power of journalism to bring light to important issues and hold those in power accountable.

 </div>